Lausanne–Échallens–Bercher line: Tunnelling and modernisation

-At the Lausanne end of the line, developments came later.
+An extension of the line from Chauderon station further into Lausanne's city centre was first considered in 1957, but work did not get underway until the 1990s.
 Chauderon station was moved underground and the original station razed in 1995.
-Trains continued to terminate at Chauderon until 2000, when an extension to Lausanne-Flon station opened, permitting interchange with the Lausanne Métro.
+Trains continued to terminate at Chauderon until 2000, when a tunnelled extension to Flon station opened, permitting interchange with the Lausanne Metro.
+In 2013, Transports publics de la région lausannoise took over operational management of the LEB.